15 Things to Do in Brisbane

 Kayak Day| ©eGuide Travel

-Either way, as the tour progresses, the guide will make stops for you to appreciate the monuments and learn a little about their history.
-It is a safe activity, since you will have the essential safety tools, such as a life jacket.
+Either way, as the tour progresses, the guide will make stops so you can appreciate the monuments and learn a little about their history.
+It is a safe activity, as you will be provided with essential safety equipment, such as a life jacket.
 It is a great plan if you are traveling with friends or family, as it is designed for small groups.
-The best Brisbane tours have a variety of options from 47 euros.
+The best tours of Brisbane offer a variety of options starting at €47.

-5. Brisbane's Story Bridge
+5. Stop at the Story Bridge in Brisbane

 Story Bridge| ©Robyn Lombardo